HassnainKazmi/React-Login-Module/README.md

 # Login Module
-Developing a standalone responsive login module that takes user credentials as input, compares the entered data with the data stored in the database, and upon successful login, displays the corresponding user information.
+Developed a standalone login module that receives user credentials as input, validates the entered data against the stored data in the database, and upon successful login, displays the associated user information.

+To access the login page, users must enter correct credentials, such as the email "hassnainkazmi07@gmail.com" and password "hello2023".
+To ensure access to the login page, users should click the "home" tab once the website is opened.

+**Please note that this project is currently ongoing.**

-Technologies Used: React JS, JavaScript, Firebase, CSS3, and HTML5
+Technologies Used: React JS, JavaScript, Firebase, CSS3, & HTML5.

-Successful login:

-Email: hassnainkazmi07@gmail.com
-Password: hello2023

-Note: I am currently working on this project.
-Please click on home tab after opening the website so that login page appears on the screen.